News + Thoughts

 Now on the path to becoming a Registered Architect, Architectural Graduate Nickolas Morris talks to us about the advantages of professional development and the difference a Registered Architect can make to your project.

-In the third instalment of our Passive House series, we look at one of the most common questions people have when looking to build a PH certified home: ‘can I afford it?’.
+We look at one of the most common questions people have when looking to build a Passive House certified home: ‘can I afford it?’.

 On a rainy Thursday night, 5 of the Respond team attended the Model Citizens event, part of the New Zealand Festival of Architecture, where they competed against 9 other teams.